You may not realize it, but having the right business phone system can drastically improve your business.

 Smaller businesses may find that a hosted provider does a better job of keeping data secure primarily because of the dedicated pool of resources the provider invests in keeping all of their clients’ data safe.
 However if your business must comply with security regulations that require data to be stored on-site, then a hosted solution is probably not the best solution.

 One survey found that 43% of employed Americans spend at least some time working remotely and 31% reported working remotely four to five days a week.
-In other words, more and more people are working away from the physical office, so catering to the increasingly-remote mentality could help your business a lot.
+In other words, more and more people are working away from the physical office, so possesing a business phone system that caters to the increasingly-remote mentality could help your business a lot.

 VoIP phone systems have a bit of an edge when it comes to mobility.
 After all, they use the Internet to make a receive calls, which means they’re inherently more mobile-friendly.
 They’ll also often come with softphone apps that make it easy to connect directly from a personal mobile device while outside of the office.